YouGoDevs/YouGo-Backend-Track/Project-0.md

   - [ ] README about the project
   - [ ] Another markdown file on the design decisions you’ve made so far, defending your choice with pros/cons (definitely answer all the questions I posed above, plus whatever else you had to decide)
 - The hosted API
+___

+## Part 1 The Horizontals
+So you've created the MVP (minimum viable product) for your API and shared it with some friends.
+However, they keep comparing it to what Google Photos can do - where you can do some filters, but it also allows users to store images and upload/download/manipulate them at will.
+You agree that image storage should be the next logical step for your API (Hopefully, you picked a service host provider that integrates nicely with a storage product with a generous free tier).

+You will create a few more endpoints/options for your API service for this task.
+Users should be able to
+- Upload an image to be stored,
+- Get a list of images stored (the image name/id, not the actual image),
+- Download an image by name/id,
+- Perform a supported manipulation on a stored image (specified by image name/id) and return the manipulated image.
+Brownie points if you allow the user to save an uploaded copy of the manipulated image.

+Of course, since you now have a user base, you'll also need a database and a way to authenticate users' requests.
+In this task, you'll also have a user sign-up endpoint.
+For now, you'll only support username+password authentication.
+Feel free to enforce whatever validations you'd like (i.e., all usernames must be unique, a minimum length for passwords, etc.).
+You can also have the sign-up API optionally collect useful personal information like name, DOB, location.
+Before storing the username and password in a DB, you should first salt and hash it.
+All APIs (including those from the previous task) will now be protected routes (requiring auth).
+Since we're making a REST API service, we won't have the idea of a user session.
+Instead, the user will pass authentication headers with each request.
+The header should be in a form where the key is `auth`, and the value is a base64 encoded `username;password`.
+> Note: This is **not** a sufficient or advised approach for authenticating.
+This approach is structured explicitly as a teaching goal to give some experience with salting, hashing, encryption, and encoding.
+Later on, we will implement a better auth story.

+### Questions to consider:
+- Does your existing API design structure support this expansion in a smooth way that makes sense to a consumer of the API?
+- Would it be smoother to have one upload/download/delete endpoint and use the correct HTTP method to differentiate?
+- What hashing function/library should you use?
+Do efficiency considerations of the hashing algorithm change, given you'll have to perform encryption on a per request basis?
+- What database type meets your needs now and potentially in the future?
+How do you design/structure data you're hoping to store?
+- Does it make sense to collect some personal info from the client at this point?
+What data is necessary?
+What data is useful?
+- Do you need to limit the total available storage of a given user?

+### At the end of part 1, you should deliver:
+- [ ] The new endpoints specified above enable users to upload, download, store, and manipulate images.
+- [ ] A user login endpoint
+- [ ] A database to hold details (plus schema, if necessary)
+- [ ] Storage solution to host images